The equivariant Minkowski problem in Minkowski space: Equivariant convex sets

 \begin{lemma} Cauchy $\tau$-convex sets are exactly the $\tau$-convex sets contained in the interior of $\Omega_{\tau}$.
-For such a $K$, $\partial K=\partial_s K$. \end{lemma} \begin{proof} If $K$ is in the interior of $\Omega_{\tau}$, it is clearly Cauchy.
-Now suppose that $K$ is Cauchy and $\tau$-convex.
-Then $K$ is in the future of the level set of the cosmological time $\Sigma_t$ (see after Remark~\ref{rem:hausdorff dist}), for $t>0$ the minimum of $h_{\tau}-h$.
-But $\Sigma_t$ has not light-like support plane.
-This is easy to see as it is a surface at constant distance from $\partial_s \Omega_{\tau}$ and with the same light-like support planes at infinity.
+For such a $\fconv$, $\partial \fconv=\partial_s \fconv$. \end{lemma} \begin{proof} If $\fconv$ is in the interior of $\Omega_{\tau}$, it is clearly Cauchy.
+Now suppose that $\fconv$ is Cauchy and $\tau$-convex.
+By Lemma~\ref{lem: supp et cos time}, $\fconv$ is in the future of the level set of the cosmological time $\Sigma_m$ \old{(see after Remark~\ref{rem:hausdorff dist})}, for $m>0$ the minimum of $\oh_{\tau}-\oh$.\old{ But $\Sigma_t$ has not light-like support plane.
+This is easy to see as it is a hypersurface at constant distance from $\partial_s \Omega_{\tau}$ and with the same light-like support planes at infinity.} But $\Sigma_m$ is contained in the interior of $\Omega_\tau$ (\cite{Bon05}) so the same holds for $\fconv$.

 The last assertion comes from Lemma~\ref{lem: cuahcy int}. \end{proof}

 \begin{remark} {\rm The existence of a maximal $\tau$-convex subset was already proved in \cite{Bon05} and in \cite{Bar05} by different arguments.
 We remark here some consequences of the theory developed in \cite{Bon05} that we will use here.